ryancutter/BarcaJolt/README.md

 Policy
 ======

-MIT/BSD license - no restrictions.
+Use it however you'd like in accordance with MIT/BSD.

 TODO
 ====

 Bunches.
 This version contains a very partial implementation of Cloudant's API.
 I'd like to include all of the Search API (http://support.cloudant.com/kb/search/search-api) and perhaps support write operations as well.
-I'm open to all suggesstions.
+I'm open to suggesstions.

 Author
 ======